jskherman/loveit-jsk/content/about/index.md

 slug: "about"
 date: 2020-02-02T00:02:02+08:00
 lastmod: 2021-02-02T00:02:02+08:00
+typeit: true
 comment:
   enable: false
 # toc:
 #   auto: false
 ---

-Hi there! 👋 <br/> I'm Je Sian Keith Herman (*you can also call me Jesh*).
+{{< typeit group=intro >}} Hi there!
+Welcome to my weblog. 👋 <br><br>{{< /typeit >}}

+{{< typeit group=intro >}}
+I'm [Je Sian Keith Herman](#firstname) *(you can also call me Jesh)*.
+This is the place to discover more about me if you’re interested.
+I share here my thoughts, interests, projects, showcases, and experiences.
+And if you enjoy reading the content, consider sharing them with your friends, family, and acquaintances.
+Or if you believe I could improve something, feel free to [ping me or give feedback](#contact-me) through any of my contact details.
+{{< /typeit >}}

 I am currently a 3rd year student at [Bicol University][BU] studying [Chemical Engineering][ChE].
 I am also living a double life as an impostor thanks to the syndrome of the same name.
 I like coding and writing on the side[^1] when I have free time.
-My ~~brain vomit~~ [blog](/blog) is one source where you can find most of my up-to-date written content.
+My [blog](/posts) is one source where you can find most of my up-to-date written content.

 On an unrelated note, I like iced tea 🍹, iced coffee ☕, and ice cream 🍨 in no particular order.
-I also like RPGs, especially Pokémon, as well as visual novels[^2].

 > If you're looking for what I am up to these days, check out my **[Now page](/now)**.